kocienda/Any/README.md

 The only results that cause some surprise is the GCC `std::any` performance on "smallish" values which is attributable to the implementation choice to consider small values as one machine word only.
 Obviously, this saves on size, but, in my opinion, is too miserly a tradeoff, given the performance cliff that the code falls off once `malloc` is called.

-Otherwise, Cyto::Any is fastest, and GCC's `std::any` is more efficient than LLVM's `std::any` except where the latter benefits from its more liberal definition of "small" values.
+Otherwise, Cyto::Any is fastest.
+GCC's `std::any` is more efficient than LLVM's `std::any` except where the latter benefits from its more liberal definition of "small" values.

 Note that the speed improvement in Cyto::Any is wholly attributable to [optimization #2](#optimization-2), the "actions structure" optimization.
 It's easy to see the code-generation improvement to go along with the benchmark numbers using tools like [Compiler Explorer](https://godbolt.org) and [Hopper Disassembler](https://www.hopperapp.com).
 Replacing the switch statement yields better code.

-It turns out that [optimization #1](#optimization-1) yields no improvement, since the compilers are smart enough to generate equivalent code equivalent to the handwritten `memcpy` if the structures in the source code are [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
+It turns out that [optimization #1](#optimization-1) yields no improvement, since the compilers are smart enough to generate code equivalent to the handwritten `memcpy` if the structures in the source code are [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
 I don't show these results in the graphs or charts, since there's nothing interesting to see, but it's worth saying that compilers (and compiler-writers) are smart about trivial structures.

+In the end, I left Cyto::Any the `memcpy` optimization in the source, but it's compiled out by default, controlled by the `ANY_USE_SMALL_MEMCPY_STRATEGY` macro.

 ## That's All, Folks